 Iconic Leaders and Influencers

 A cursory review of the lives of five 20th-century leaders highlights key principles, ideals, values, and personal qualities that distinguish great influencers, attract worldwide followings and make them truly iconic, even immortal.
 Selected leaders include Pope John Paul II, Mother Teresa, Mahatma Gandhi, Nelson Mandela, and Martin Luther King, Jr.

 Pope John Paul II

-Also known as the “Blessed Teresa of Calcutta,” is widely admired for her charitable works, including personal poverty; wholehearted free service to the poorest of the poor; homes and hospices for people with HIV/AIDS, tuberculosis, and leprosy; soup kitchens; dispensaries; mobile clinics; orphanages; schools; and counseling.
+Also known as the “Blessed Teresa of Calcutta,” is widely admired for her charitable works, including personal poverty; wholehearted free service to the poorest of people; homes and hospices for people with HIV/AIDS, tuberculosis, and leprosy; soup kitchens; dispensaries; mobile clinics; orphanages; schools; and counselling.

 Stood for racial equality, led a sustained campaign against the apartheid government of South Africa; and went to jail for his beliefs.
 On release from prison, Mandela was elected President, in which position he focused on dismantling the legacy of apartheid and institutionalized racism; ending poverty and inequality, and fostering reconciliation between the races.